 - Tightening your focus

-Building a marketplace, it is quite hard to say how many employees and effort are enough for the whole project so you should spend a time to arrange everything.
+Building a marketplace, it is quite hard to say how many employees and effort are enough for the whole project.
+So, you should spend time to arrange everything.
 Let’s build traction in smaller verticals before expanding their reach into bigger markets.
 We can make a list of typical examples for this point.
 Ebay, before being one of the world largest marketplaces, they started with Pez dispensers or Esty, before achieving such success as today, began listing craft supplies and tools.

 - Focusing on your most passionate users